 - pass tests for pesticides, heavy metals, mold, and microbes

 - pass product potency evaluations and safety testing

-- are from a company that provide certificates of analysis for their products
+- are from a company that provides certificates of analysis (COAs) for their products

 Additionally, people may also consider: